jie-meng/Lunar/README.md

 ## Lunar ##

-A cross-platform script IDE
+A cross-platform script editor

-- You can make your own auto-completion plugin which meets you needs.
+- You can make your own auto-completion plugin as you wish.
+- You can make your own goto-definition plugin as you wish.
-- Currently provided: lua, cocos_lua, python2 & 3, octave
+- Currently provided: lua, cocos2dx_lua, python2 & 3, octave

 ### enviromment ###